Orthogonal rational functions with real poles, root asymptotics, and GMP matrices: Proof of Theorem

 and $J(\a)$ is the Jacobi matrix built from the coefficients

-Recall that by the definition of the Jacobi flow, if $J_+$ is the Jacobi matrix associated to $A_+$, then $(S_+^*)^mJ_+S_+^m$ is the Jacobi matrix associated to $P_+A(m)P_+$.
-Using a certain ``open-gap'' condition for $\Delta_\E$, one can now conclude from \eqref{eq:theorem120} that there is an element $J(\a_m)\in\cT_\E^+$, such that
+Recall that by the definition of the Jacobi flow, if $J$ is the Jacobi matrix associated to $A$, then $S^{-m}JS^m$ is the Jacobi matrix associated to $A(m)$.
+Since every point of $\cI\cS_\E=\bF_\E^{-1}(0)$ is regular for $\bF_\E$, by \cite[Lemma 11.3]{DamKillipSimAnnals} there exists a constant $C>0$, such that